sjoerd104/OpenCentauri/docs/mods/light_mods.md

 5. Reassemble the toolhead.

 !!! warning "Note"
-    We recommend against going for a lower resistance than 27 Ω, as the LED may run too hot when the chamber gets hot.
+    We recommend against going for a lower resistance than 27 Ω, as the LED may run too hot when the chamber gets up to temperature.

 ## Klipper Configuration